 “Seldom has the inner emotional landscape of melancholic depression, mania and manic-depressive illness been mapped with so much clarity, empathy and sensitivity." -- Publisher's Weekly

 This groundbreaking work on the science of mood, when first published in 1997, redefined public understanding of depression and manic illness by exploring the critical role that emotion plays in daily communication and in social interaction -- and in so doing helped elucidate the complexity of the human experience that lies behind the diagnosis.
-In the new edition of A Mood Apart Dr. Whybrow, one of the world's most distinguished psychiatrists, updates his definitive text and in a new introduction highlights emerging areas of research and treatment advance.
-Now over two decades since its original publication, A Mood Apart remains an essential book for all of us, not only those who have faced the challenges of mood disorder in themselves or in their loved ones, but also for those who seek a life well-lived .
+In this new edition of A Mood Apart Dr. Whybrow, one of the world's most distinguished psychiatrists, updates his definitive text and through a new introduction highlights emerging areas of research and treatment advance.
+Now over two decades since its original publication, A Mood Apart remains an essential book for all of us, not only those who have face the challenges of mood disorder in themselves or in their loved ones, but also for those who seek a life well-lived .